andotherstuff/garland-protocol/garland-v0.1.md

 }
 ```

-The `key` field contains the per-file encryption key, itself encrypted using NIP-44 to the owner's public key.
-This double encryption-file content encrypted to the file key, file key encrypted to the owner key-enables potential future extensions where file keys could be shared with other parties without exposing the master key.
+The `key` field contains the per-file encryption key, encrypted using XChaCha20-Poly1305 with the metadata key.
+File content is encrypted to the file key, and the file key is encrypted to the metadata key.
+This hierarchy enables recovery from a single nsec while keeping file keys isolated.

 The `hash` field in each block entry contains the SHA-256 hash of the plaintext block before encryption.
 This enables integrity verification after decryption: if the decrypted block's hash doesn't match, either the ciphertext was corrupted, the wrong key was used, or the inode itself is corrupt.

-The `shares` array maps share indices to their content addresses and storage locations.
-During reconstruction, the client attempts to fetch shares in order, stopping once k shares are successfully retrieved.
+The `shares` array is ordered by share index (0 to n-1).
+The array position determines the share index, which is required for erasure decoding.
+During reconstruction, the client fetches shares from their listed servers, tracking which indices were successfully retrieved.
+Once k shares are obtained, decoding can proceed.
+Storing share indices in the inode (rather than embedding them in share data) provides better privacy-servers cannot determine a share's position in the erasure scheme.

 Inodes themselves are stored as blobs following the identical pipeline.
 An inode is serialized, padded, encrypted, erasure-coded, and distributed.
 The resulting structure is referenced by its content hash, forming a node in the Merkle DAG.